sanath-hoysala/matrix_calculator/README.md

 3) Column length of the 2D array
 ## Implimentation
 Creating seperate functions for
-1) Adding an array into the array of structures
+1) Inputing an array into the array of structures
-2) Adding the array
+2) Addition of arrays
-3) Subtracting the array
+3) Subtraction the arrays
-4) Inverting te array
+4) Inverting the arrays
+5) Dividing the arrays
+6) Multiplication of arrays
+7) Scalar Multiplication on an array
-5) Multiplying the array
+8) Determinent of the array